Official Partner of the ASF Foundation Student Ambassadors Program

 Confidence Building Event Planning

-The ASF Foundation Student Ambassadors will be responsible for helping promote the ASF Foundation and all of its programs.
-The main responsibility will be to promote the current statewide community initiative in their school and community.
-The Student Ambassadors will be a spokesperson distributing the community service initiative material to the schools and businesses in the community, speaking on television and radio about the initiative or taking press releases to the local newspapers.
-Along with promoting the current initiative, the Student Ambassadors will serve as ASF Foundation representatives at events taking place in their community and possibly attending the ASF Foundation's Alabama State Games multi-sport event as an event coordinator volunteer.
+The main responsibility will be to promote the current community service initiative in their school and community through social media post and getting petitions signed.
+The Student Ambassadors will be a spokesperson distributing the initiative material to the schools and businesses in the community, speaking on television and radio about the initiative or taking press releases to the local newspapers.
+Along with promoting the current initiative, the Student Ambassadors will have the opportunity to volunteer or work with their school counselors to either sign up and attend the Ur Keys 2 Drv Summit which focuses on the initiative or bring back a mini version of the Ur Keys 2 Drv Summit to their school using the same concept.
+Further, ambassadors will serve as ASF Foundation representatives at events taking place in their community and possibly attending the ASF Foundation's Alabama State Games multi-sport event as an event coordinator volunteer.

 How are Student Ambassadors selected?